 ) {

+int count = reader.ReadInt32();

 }

 After reading the count, we know how many objects were saved.
 We have to read that many positions from the file.
 Do this with a loop, reading three floats per iteration, for the X, Y, and Z components of a position vector.
 A single-precision float is read with the ReadSingle method.
 A double-precision double would be read with the ReadDouble method.